 PASSING THE MOT: If a vehicle passes the Ministry of Transport test:

-The MOT test certificate will show the mileage reading for the vehicle.
+The MOT test certificate will display the mileage reading for the vehicle.

-It records the current mileage on the test date and the mileage for the three (3) previous test passes.
+MOT results show the current mileage on the test date and the mileage for the three (3) previous test passes of the vehicle.

 You can see it recorded under the 'odometer reading and history' section.
 You should always check the mileage recording so that you can: